 Table 10: Kannada, Telugu, and Sinhala candidate variant set

 The two GPs agreed that the variant relationship does not exist.
-Based on the consensus of the two GPs, the character set has been taken out from the variant sets.
+Based on the consensus of the two GPs, this set of characters has been removed from the variant sets.

 Therefore, Anusvara and Visarga are the only potential variant code points that exhibit shape similarity between the Kannada and Sinhala scripts.
-However, as they are combining marks and there are no other variant code points between the two languages, they are not defined as a variant code point.
+However, as they are combining marks and there are no other variant code points between the two languages, they are not defined as variant code points.